PrimaMateria/blog/primamateria-blog/content/hive/index.md

 }
 ```

-And at home we need to use package cowsay.
-Implement `home.nix` as follows:
+And at home, we need to use the package "cowsay".
+Implement `home.nix` as shown
+below:

 ```nix
 { inputs, cell }: